Solar wind: Observations from space

+Parker's theoretical predictions were confirmed by satellite observations; it is called to be "a unique example in astrophysics, due to its immediate and brief confirmation by observations".

 In January 1959, the Soviet spacecraft Luna 1 first directly observed the solar wind and measured its strength, using hemispherical ion traps.
 The discovery, made by Konstantin Gringauz, was verified by Luna 2, Luna 3, and the more distant measurements of Venera 1.
 Three years later, a similar measurement was performed by American geophysicist Marcia Neugebauer and collaborators using the Mariner 2 spacecraft.
+Mariner 2 data revealed two types of solar wind, a low- and a high-speed component.

 The first numerical simulation of the solar wind in the solar corona, including closed and open field lines, was performed by Pneuman and Kopp in 1971.
 The magnetohydrodynamics equations in steady state were solved iteratively starting with an initial dipolar configuration.

 In 1990, the Ulysses probe was launched to study the solar wind from high solar latitudes.
 All prior observations had been made at or near the Solar System's ecliptic plane.

 In the late 1990s, the Ultraviolet Coronal Spectrometer (UVCS) instrument on board the SOHO spacecraft observed the acceleration region of the fast solar wind emanating from the poles of the Sun and found that the wind accelerates much faster than can be accounted for by thermodynamic expansion alone.
 Parker's model predicted that the wind should make the transition to supersonic flow at an altitude of about four solar radii (approx. 3,000,000 km) from the photosphere (surface); but the transition (or "sonic point") now appears to be much lower, perhaps only one solar radius (approx. 700,000 km) above the photosphere, suggesting that some additional mechanism accelerates the solar wind away from the Sun.
 The acceleration of the fast wind is still not understood and cannot be fully explained by Parker's theory.
 However, the gravitational and electromagnetic explanation for this acceleration is detailed in an earlier paper by 1970 Nobel laureate in Physics, Hannes Alfvén.

 From May 10 to May 12, 1999, NASA's Advanced Composition Explorer (ACE) and WIND spacecraft observed a 98% decrease of solar wind density.
 This allowed energetic electrons from the Sun to flow to Earth in narrow beams known as "strahl", which caused a highly unusual "polar rain" event, in which a visible aurora appeared over the North Pole.
 In addition, Earth's magnetosphere increased to between 5 and 6 times its normal size.

 The STEREO mission was launched in 2006 to study coronal mass ejections and the solar corona, using stereoscopy from two widely separated imaging systems.
 Each STEREO spacecraft carried two heliospheric imagers: highly sensitive wide-field cameras capable of imaging the solar wind itself, via Thomson scattering of sunlight off of free electrons.
 Movies from STEREO revealed the solar wind near the ecliptic, as a large-scale turbulent flow.